KolawoleFawaz/heradex_app/heradex_platform/README.md

 - **swap**: both tokens are deposited into the swap canister and exchange for users, and they are subsequently withdrawn.

 ## Goals
-- To provide a safe, secure, fast and low cost token swaps.
+- To provide a safe, secure, fast and low cost environment for token swaps.
 ## Development Challenges
 - Deployment of Backend and Frontend canisters on the mainnet
 - working with the Motoko CDK and React framework